simplay/yata-api/README.md

 postgres=# \password YOUR_USER_NAME
 ```

 3 .
 Copy the dotenv file `cp .env.example .env` and fill-in your database's user credentials.
+The `SECRET_KEY_BASE` can be generated via `bin/rails secret`.

 4 . `rails db:setup`

+5. Generate a app secret

 ## Troubleshooting